codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 ## Using YAML and the Codefresh CLI to filter specific Webhook events

 The default GUI options exposed by Codefresh are just a starting point for GIT triggers and pull requests.
-Using [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) and the [Codefresh CLI plugin](https://codefresh-io.github.io/cli/) you can further create two-phase pipelines where the first one decides which webwook events will be honored and the second one contains the actual build.
+Using [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) and the [Codefresh CLI plugin](https://codefresh-io.github.io/cli/) you can further create two-phase pipelines where the first one decides which webhook events will be honored and the second one contains the actual build.

 {% include image.html